Curriculum Intent

 We provide a high-quality music education that will engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

-Music is taught through the use of an interactive, online programme called Charanga.
-Resources are provided and each unit is based upon a song.
-Children learn a key song and use this to develop their knowledge.
-They learn to practise, perform, compose and evaluate their own work.
+Music is taught through the use of an interactive, online programme called Sing Up.
+It covers a broad and diverse range of repertoires, approaches, and musical traditions.
+Sing Up Music supports a fully integrated approach to musical development, connecting the interrelated strands of singing, playing, improvising, composing , listening and appraising.
 Where possible music is also taught by incorporating it into the creative curriculum, through Music afternoons, class assemblies, singing assemblies and concerts.
 Children have access to a wide variety of tuned and untuned instruments.

 We also have two inclusive choirs; one for years 1,2 and 3 and another for years 4, 5 and 6.
-We have opportunities to perform throughout the school year, including The O2, The Glades Bromley and many more.
+We have opportunities to perform throughout the school year, including the ‘Young Voices’ concert at The O2, Christmas carol singing in the local community and many more.

-Music in Reception Unit overview KS1 Curriculum Overview KS2 Curriculum Overview Progression of Skills The Interrelated Dimensions of Music
+Curriculum Overview Nursery to Year 6 KS1 Curriculum Overview KS2 Curriculum Overview Skills Progression The Interrelated Dimensions of Music